HeeebsInc/WeaponDetection/README.md

 ![MobileCM](Figures/MV2CM_NoEdge_NoAugment.png)

 ## Deployment
 - [Flask Code](FlaskApp) (WEBSITE COMING SOON) --> The website I built is not yet deployed on a public server.
-However, if you would like to see it then clone the repo, and run the [app.py](FlaskApp/app.py) file to see how it would work on your local machine
+However, if you would like to see it then clone the repo, and run the [app.py](FlaskApp/app.py) file to see work on your local machine
 - The way the deployment architecture works is as follows:
     1) Input an image or frame within a video and retrieve a base prediction
     2) Apply selective search segmentation to create hundred or thousands of bounding box propositions